decaf-dev/obsidian-note-splitter/README.md

 ## Remove delimiter

-If enabled, the delimiter will be removed from the split notes.
+If enabled, the delimiter will not be included in the content of split notes.

 For example, suppose you have two sentences and your delimiter is set to a period `.`.